MiguelSouza2/MiguelSouza2/README.md

 - 📫 How to reach me (linkedin)

--   ⚡ Fun fact: currently studying on ETEC Registro!
+-   ⚡Currently studying on ETEC Registro!

 <!---
 MiguelSouza2/MiguelSouza2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.